 Your money-making expert.
 Financial journalist, TV and radio personality.

-High levels of inflation are not only eating into your pocket and day-to-day cost of living, it also makes it difficult to know where to be investing with your long-term savings.
+The current high levels of inflation is not only eating into our pockets but it’s also making it difficult to know where to invest.

 To give you some investing inspiration, we’re going to take a look at a few different ideas for putting your money to work when prices are rising faster than a toupee in a hurricane.